cotes2020/jekyll-theme-chirpy/_posts/CTF-Challenges/2020-11-13-CTF-Red-BsidesIslamabad-2020.md

 **Assalam-o-Alaikum folks!**
 I hope you guys are safe and sound in this pandemic.

-BsidesIslamabad-2020 is the first ever Bsides of Pakistan that was a virtual conference (due to covid), conducted on _November 6th-8th 2020_.
+BsidesIslamabad-2020 was the first ever Bsides cyber security conference of Pakistan, conducted on _November 6th-8th 2020_.
 For those who don't know what _Bsides_ is:

 > BSides is a community-driven framework for building events for and by information security community members.

-BsidesIslamabad had a lot of amazing speakers, workshops on hardware hacking and reverse-engineering and Two CTFs:
+BsidesIslamabad had a lot of amazing speakers, workshops on hardware hacking and reverse-engineering and two CTFs:

 - <span style="color:red"> CTF-Red (offensive) </span>
 - <span style="color:blue"> CTF-Blue (defensive) </span>